roidrage/paperplanes/_posts/2012-12-6-form-objects-with-activemodel.md

 ---
-layout: single
+layout: post
 title: Form Objects with ActiveModel
-topics: rails web
+tags: rails web
 ---
 When I built the billing process for [Travis CI](http://travis-ci.com)'s commercial offering, I decided to try out some new things to avoid callbacks in